Download page Request Agent Log Files.

 This topic describes how to work with agent logs.

-To access agent logging operations in the Contrroller UI, navigate to the following location: Node Dashboard > Agents tab > App Server Agent tab > Agent Operations.
+To access agent logging operations in the Controller UI, navigate to the following location: Node Dashboard > Agents tab > App Server Agent tab > Agent Operations section.

 Get Agent Log Files and Thread Dump Samples